 we wake up early in the morning to tune

 into all mixed up to hear Professor and Maryann Live @ BAI.

-Arigato for a great show, and enabling us to
+Arigato for a great show, and

 finally get the chance to hear Professor and Maryann, live.

 Just a note to let you know that since you received your Wah Wah Willie cd, 'Cinema',